 All staff will also receive regular safeguarding and child protection updates, including online safety and child sexual exploitation awareness, as required, and at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
-We will ensure staff safeguarding training is integrated, aligned and considered as part of our whole school safeguarding approach in line with wider staff training and curriculum planning.
+We will ensure staff training helps staff understand local safeguarding procedures and that it is integrated, aligned and considered as part of our whole school safeguarding approach in line with wider staff training and curriculum planning.